chaitin/passionfruit/README.md

 ### Why node.js is complaining about syntax error?

 This project uses the lastest ECMAScript feature in server side.
 You need nodejs v7.10.1 at least, but v8.x and above is recommended.
-I've got some users reporting that yarn is not compatible with lower nodejs version.

 ### "Device is not an iOS device, or you have not installed frida on it"